usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 that the definition should not cover recordkeeping documents, agendas, meeting minutes, and other related documents at all.
-One commenter recommended adding to the definition to clarify that it does not apply to content a public entity uses to offer a current service, program, or activity, and another commenter suggested that content 3 Maintain, Black’s Law Dictionary (11th ed.
-2019).
+One commenter recommended adding to the definition to clarify that it does not apply to content a public entity uses to offer a current service, program, or activity, and another commenter suggested that content should be archived depending on how frequently members of the public seek to access the content.
-4 See Retain, Black’s Law Dictionary (11th ed.
-2019) (“To hold in possession or under control; to keep and not lose, part with, or dismiss.”).

-should be archived depending on how frequently members of the public seek to access the content.
 One commenter also stated that the Department is left with the responsibility to determine whether web content is appropriately designated as archived when enforcing subpart H of this part in the future, and the commenter believed that this